 Dr Lou Harvey

-- Areas of expertise: Language and intercultural learning; learning through arts practice; HE internationalisation; voice and narrative; arts-based research; public engagement and public pedagogy; co-production
+- Areas of expertise: Intercultural and peace education; learning at the intersection of language and the arts; voice and narrative; arts-based research; public engagement and public pedagogy; co-production

 - Email: L.T.Harvey@leeds.ac.uk

 - Phone: +44(0)113 343 9114

 I joined the team at Leeds in January 2014.
 A first-generation university student, I studied English Language and Literature at the University of Edinburgh, after which I completed my CELTA, taught English as a Foreign Language in Edinburgh, and then moved to Bratislava, Slovakia, where I taught English for two years.
 After another short period of teaching in Scotland, this time in Glasgow, I taught English for Academic Purposes and tutored on the Manchester Leadership Programme during my ESRC-funded postgraduate study at University of Manchester.

 I am a keen choral singer, recovering pianist and dilettante fiction writer, and am fascinated by how we communicate and learn at the intersections of art and language.

 I am an education researcher specialising in learning at the intersection of language and the arts, particularly in intercultural, public engagement and post-conflict contexts.
 My current interests lie in theorising the relationship between learning and voice in arts-based, collaborative and co-produced research.
 I co-founded and co-convene the AILA Research Network on Creative Inquiry and Applied Linguistics, with Jessica Bradley (University of Sheffield) and Emilee Moore (Universitat Autònoma de Barcelona).